engageintellect/svelte-ai/README.md

-# create-svelte
+# svelte-ai

-Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/main/packages/create-svelte).
+Everything you need to build a Svelte project with Vercel's AI SDK, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/main/packages/create-svelte).

 ## Creating a project